 Module Responsible Prof. DrIng.
 Johannes Völkl

 Lecturer Prof. DrIng.
 Johannes Völkl

 Module Group Application & Competence-Oriented

 Module Duration 1 semester

 Term Winter

-Applicability of the module in the degree programmes MF 38 Chemical H2 Conversion
+Applicability of the module in the degree program MF 38 Chemical H2 Conversion

 Course Type • Lecture: 50%

-• Exercise: 50%

-Computer Course: 0%

-Lab Course: 0%
+Practical Course: 50%

 Credit Points (ECTS) 5

 Weekly Working Hours 4

 Total Workload 150 hours

 Prerequisites Basic knowledge in Chemistry, Thermodynamics and (Process) Modeling

+Number of Participants Not limited

 Learning Goals After the module students

 know different Hydrogen conversion routes to fuels and chemicals based on fossil feedstock

 know different Hydrogen conversion routes to fuels and chemicals based on fossil feedstock

 can compare those routes towards the same product based on different feedstock and identify common parts and differences in the processes

 evaluate the impact of a transformation from a conventional route to a sustainable route

 understand the material cycle of the chemical industry and apply this knowledge into the context of new developments